bentoml/BentoML/examples/io-descriptors/README.md

   - "service.py"
 ```

-After you finished configuring `bentofile.yaml`, run `bentoml serve .` to deploy the service locally.
+After you finished configuring `bentofile.yaml`, run `bentoml serve .` to deploy the Service locally.
 You can then interact with the auto-generated swagger UI to play
 around with each different API endpoints.

 ## Different data types

 ### Standard Python types

-The following demonstrates a simple addtion service, with both inputs and output as float parameters.
+The following demonstrates a simple addtion Service, with both inputs and output as float parameters.
 You can
 obviously change the type annotation to `int`, `str` etc. to get familiar with the interaction between type
 annotaions and the auto-generated Swagger UI when deploying locally.\